 DOT has implemented a variety of programs to help make New York City's public space safer, more accessible and more vibrant.
 These initiatives range from changing the timing of signals to allow additional crossing time for pedestrians to complete redesigns of major streets.
 The main goal of DOT's projects is always to improve safety for all New Yorkers, including those with low vision and limited mobility.

+NYC DOT implements programs to help make New York City's streets more accessible.
+The main goal of NYC DOT’s projects is always to improve safety for all New Yorkers.
+This includes people with low vision, hearing or cognitive disabilities, or limited mobility.